redis-developer/agents-redis-lang-graph-workshop/Readme.md

 **options**: [A: 100lbs, B: 20lbs, C: 5lbs, D: 80lbs] <br>

 steps:
-- update the restock-tool description with a meaningful doc_string that provides context for the LLM
+- open [participant_agent/utils/tools.py](./participant_agent/utils/tools.py) update the restock-tool description with a meaningful doc_string that provides context for the LLM.
+Ex: `restock formula tool used specifically for calculating the amount of food at which you should start restocking.`
 - implement the restock formula: `(daily_usage * lead_time) + safety_stock`
 - update the `RestockInput` class such that it receives the correct variables
 - pass the restock_tool to the exported `tools` list

-Run `python oregon_trail.py` to see if you pass

 ### Scenario 2 sub-problem: structured output

-At this stage, you may notice that your agent is returning a "correct" answer to the question but not in the format the test script expects.
-Specifically the testing script expects answers to multiple choice questions to be the single character "A", "B", "C", or "D".
+At this stage, you may that your agent is returning a "correct" answer to the question but not in the **format** the test script expects.
+The test script expects answers to multiple choice questions to be the single character "A", "B", "C", or "D".
 This may seem contrived, but often in production scenarios agents will be expected to work with existing deterministic systems that will require specific schemas.
 For this reason, LangChain supports an LLM call `with_structured_output` so that response can come from a predictable structure.

 steps:
 - open [participant_agent/utils/state.py](participant_agent/utils/state.py) and uncomment the multi_choice_response attribute on the state parameter.
 To this point our state has only had one attribute called `messages` but we are adding a specific field that we will add structured outputs to.
     - also observe the defined pydantic model in this file for our output
-- next open [participant_agent/utils/nodes.py](participant_agent/utils/nodes.py) and complete the TODOs
-    - pass the pydantic class to the `with_structured_output` function
+- next open [participant_agent/utils/nodes.py](participant_agent/utils/nodes.py) and pass the pydantic class defined in state to the `with_structured_output` function
-    - return the response from the multi_choice_structured `{"multi_choice_response": response.multiple_choice_response}`
-    - we will come back and update the `is_multi_choice` function in a second
-- update our graph to support a more advanced flow (see image below)
+- update the graph to support a more advanced flow (see image below)
     - add a node for our `multi_choice_structured` this takes the messages after our tool calls and uses an LLM to format as we expect.
     - add a conditional edge after the agent that determines if a multi-choice formatting is appropriate (see example)
     - update the `is_multi_choice` function in the nodes file to return the appropriate strings